ciao-yujintonic/msc-portfolio/mini-projects/ray-tracer/README.md

 Later, I realized that any point on a phere is exactly R units away from the center, so (P-C) has length R.
 Dividing by the radius immediately gives a unit normal without computing a square root.
 This was the moment where the geometry simplified the math.

+### Why Python instead of C++?
+Peter Shirley’s “Ray Tracing in One Weekend” is written in C++, but I chose to implement the project in Python.
+The goal of this mini-project is to understand the fundamentals of ray tracing including vector math, ray–object intersections, normals, and shading. and Python allows me to iterate faster without compiler overhead or language boilerplate and I'm more used to it than C++.
+Once the concepts are fully internalized, they can be transferred to C++ easily.

 ### Normal Visualization
 Before applying any lighting model, I rendered the scene using normal-based coloring to verify that ray-object intersections and normal calculations were correct.